dflock/docker_aliases/README.md

 ### docker_wipe

-The nuclear option: Delete all containers & images, reset dockers container linking DB and restart docker.
+The nuclear option: Delete all containers & images, remove everything in `/var/lib/docker` and restart docker.

 **NB: Does not prompt for confirmation.**